bleckers/brtro-420-better-blazin/README.md

  - a fume exhaust system which you can vent outside.
  - insulation and thermal tape is actually decent, so it doesn't give of nasty smells during operation.
  - overall build quality is much better.

+However, unlike the [Unified Engineering mods](https://github.com/UnifiedEngineering/T-962-improvements) to the T-692, the BRTRO-420 is slightly more difficult to modify, mostly due to the [unobtainium build chain](https://hackaday.io/project/167324-brtro-420-better-blazin-mod/log/167780-whats-going-to-happen) for its microcontroller along with a few other design issues such as a poor and noisy thermocouple interface.
+So the decision was made to spin up a mod board that can be soldered to the bottom of the existing board.

 The new firmware keeps the same profile nomenclature as the original oven, so there isn't too much adjustment to the new firmware.
 However, it is completely written from scratch, so the profile modification workflow is a bit easier now.
 Note, to change the temperature in the profile edit menu, you hold the OK button on the value you want to edit and then you press the UP/DOWN arrows to adjust the value.
 Settings are stored automatically once exiting the profile editing screen (you will get a notification on the screen about settings being stored).